diekus/get-installed-related-apps/EXPLAINER.md

 The User Agent should return no installed applications when running in a privacy preserving mode, for example Incognito in Chrome or Private Browsing in Firefox.

+# Abuse Considerations
+For websites that own native applications that generally come pre-installed on a platform, this API can be used as a privacy mode detector if the native app is found to be missing (albeit with a non-negligible false positive rate).
+User Agents are encouraged to keep track of how this API is being used, specifically for the few origins that own the native apps that are pre-installed on a specific platform.

+Another abuse concern is that web applications might use this API to drive users away from a web environment, to the native counterpart.
+Although this practice already exists in the wild, User Agent should be wary of this potential abuse vector.
+Note that this is why no installed applications must be returned when running in in a privacy preserving mode.